isaac-sim/IsaacAutomator/README.md

 ./upload <deployment-name>
 ```

-Data will be uploaded to `/home/ubuntu/uploads` directory by default to all deployed instances.
-You can change this by passing `--remote-dir` argument to the command.
+Data will be uploaded to the `/home/ubuntu/uploads` directory by default, on all deployed instances.
+You can change this by passing the `--remote-dir` argument to the command.
 Run `./upload --help` to see more options.

 ### Downloading Data

-You can download user data to `results/` folder (in the project root) from deployed instances by running the following command:
+You can download user data to the `results/` folder (in the project root) from deployed instances by running the following command:

 ```sh
 # enter Isaac Automator container